Crock Pot Chicken Alfredo

 - ¼ teaspoon garlic powder

-- 1 pound rigatoni uncooked (see notes)
+- 1 pound rigatoni (see notes)

-- 4 ounces Parmesan cheese shredded
+- 4 ounces Parmesan cheese shredded, plus more for garnish

-- Fresh parsley finely chopped
+- fresh parsley finely chopped, for garnish

 Instructions